stephen-soltesz/pipeline/README.md

       sleep 10
     done

-The interval is very small because cpu.py takes 1 second to determine current load.
+Finally, the interval here is zero because cpu.py takes 1 second to determine current load.

     LAB=("sys" "user")
     for i in 0 1 ; do